-Flies from May to September in a single generation but can be recorded as early as February and sometimes as late as November.
+On the whole, the moth flies from May to September in a single generation.
+However, it has been recorded as early as February and sometimes as late as November.

-Caterpillars feed on common nettle but woundworts, mints, horehounds (, and bindweeds are also used.
+Caterpillars feed on common nettle but also on woundworts, mints, horehounds and bindweeds.

 Common throughout the British Isles but more local in central and southern Scotland.

 Three roughly parallel, diagonal white lines crossing the forewings.
 The head and thorax are green, the antennae are orange and front legs are pink.
 The male also has bright pink or pinkish-brown fringes to the wings.

 The adults are attracted to light.
 The caterpillars appear from July to September and then they overwinter as pupae on the underside of the foodplant leaves or in a bark crevice.

 Mainly found in or close to woodland habitats.

 Caterpillars feeds on broadleaved trees; usually oaks, Silver Birch, Downy Birch or Beech, but also sometimes Hazel, Sweet Chestnut, Aspen and elms.